Disjoint sets

-In mathematics, two sets are said to be disjoint sets if they have no element in common.
+In set theory in mathematics and formal logic, two sets are said to be disjoint sets if they have no element in common.
 Equivalently, two disjoint sets are sets whose intersection is the empty set.
 For example, {1, 2, 3} and {4, 5, 6} are disjoint sets, while {1, 2, 3} and {3, 4, 5} are not disjoint.
 A collection of two or more sets is called disjoint if any two distinct sets of the collection are disjoint.